cozyviking/delete-old-tweets-using-python/README.md

 I would highly recommend setting a very small date range as a test first, just to make sure this is going to work as you intend!

-## Run!
+## Ready-set-go!

+**DISCLAIMER**: The purpose of this script is to delete tweets, so please make sure you have thoroughly tested and reasonably understand what will happen when you run this!
+There is no `undo` once the tweets have been deleted.

-Once you've tested and are happy with the results, you're all set to run!
+Once you've tested and are happy with the results, you're all set to run.
 The high-level logic of this script is to read in the file `tweetList.json`, create an array of tweets that match the date range you wish to delete, and then iterate over this array using the Twitter API to actually delete them.